gallenc/solent3Public/monitoring-applications/Cackti/README.md

 # Cacti

-## Introduction --n.b. confirm can actually do stuff with it once set up
+## Introduction --n.b. confirm can actually do stuff/send data to it(?) once set up

 **0. Install CentOS** and, if necessary, update the runc command (```sudo yum install runc --allowerasing```)**